 First, I grabbed this bit of rustic reclaimed wood from my endless stash and add it to the bottom as a base.
 See the large saw marks?
 I love it!

 Thankfully, I didn’t need to do much other than countersink the screw heads into the board.
-Last, my upcycled bird cage is ready for some birding goodies.
+Finally, my upcycled bird cage is ready for some birding goodies.
 That’s not a problem for us as we have ample supply since we are birders.

 TIME FOR THE REVEAL